Sozomen: Family and home

-Grandfather

 Sozomen wrote that his grandfather lived at Bethelia, near Gaza, and became a Christian together with his household, probably under Constantius II.
-A neighbor named Alaphrion was miraculously healed by Saint Hilarion who cast out a demon from Alaphrion, and, as eyewitnesses to the miracle, his family converted, along with Alaphrion's.
+A neighbor named Alaphrion was miraculously healed by Saint Hilarion, who cast out a demon from Alaphrion, and, as eyewitnesses to the miracle, his family converted, along with Alaphrion's.
 The conversion marked a turning-point in the Christianization of southern Palestine, according to his account.

-The grandfather became within his own circle a highly esteemed interpreter of Scripture.
-The descendants of the wealthy Alaphrion founded churches and convents in the district, and were particularly active in promoting monasticism.
+The grandfather became within his own circle a highly esteemed interpreter of Scripture and according to Sozomen "much beloved by the Christians of Ascalon, Gaza and of the surrounding country".
+The descendants of the wealthy Alaphrion founded churches and convents in the district, and were particularly active in promoting monasticism and were also esteemed by Sozomen.
 Sozomen himself had conversed with one of these, a very old man.
 He states that he was brought up under monastic influences and his story bears this out.

 Life and career

 Education

 Sozomen seems to have been brought up in the circle of Alaphrion and acknowledges a debt of gratitude to the monastic order.
 His early education was directed by the monks in his native place.
 It is impossible to ascertain what curriculum he followed in these monastic schools, but his writings give clear evidence of the thoroughness with which he was grounded in Greek studies.

 As a man he retained the impressions of his youth, and his great work later was to be also a monument of his reverence for the monks in general and for the disciples of Hilarion in particular.

+Sozomen studied at the Law school of Berytus between 400-402.